Cycle from Balloch to Drymen

 Drymen

-Back over the A811 and then a short downhill cycle of Gartness Road, and it's the village of Drymen.
-The village has a Village Shop, a small supermarket, some cafes, a couple of pubs (The Clachan and Drymen Inn) and two hotels.
+Back over the A811 and a short downhill cycle of Gartness Road into Drymen.
+The village has a small supermarket, Drymen Bakery & Deli, pubs (The Clachan and Drymen Inn) and two hotels.
 So there are plenty of places to eat and drink.
 There are many accommodation options too.
+You will find cycle racks at the village square and there is also an e-bike charging station.

 So that's the Balloch to Drymen route, along the National Cycle Route, Number 7, a total of 10 miles.
-Next, it's onto Aberfoyle, passing through Gartness; that guide is coming soon.
+Next, it's onto Aberfoyle, passing through Gartness.

 Thanks for reading